-Copies of the current manual are available at the following rates, including postage and handling:
+Copies of the current manual are available for purchase online through UNC Press.

-Carolinas Poison Center can give advice on diagnosis and treatment of human illness resulting from toxic substances.
+NC Poison Control Center can give advice on diagnosis and treatment of human illness resulting from toxic substances.

-The NCDA&CS Structural Pest Control and Pesticides Division provides information and help to aid in responding to emergencies involving hazardous chemicals.
+The NCDA&CS Structural Pest Control and Pesticides Division provides information and help to aid in responding to emergencies involving pesticides.

-NPTN provides information by phone about pesticides Monday through Friday, 8 a.m. to 6 p.m., Central Time.
+NPIC provides information by phone about pesticides Monday through Friday, 8 a.m. to 12 p.m., Pacific Time.

-PDAP gives information in disposal of unwanted pesticides.
+PDAP gives information and assistance for the disposal of unwanted pesticides.

 It is illegal to use any pesticide in a manner not permitted by its labeling.
-All recommendations for pesticide use included in this manual were legal at the time of publication, but the status of registration and use patterns of pesticides mentioned in this manual are subject to change by actions of state and federal regulatory agencies.
+The status of registration and use patterns of pesticides mentioned in this manual are subject to change by actions of state and federal regulatory agencies.

-Restricted Use Pesticides; Local Need —24(c) Registrations in North Carolina; The Safe Use of Pesticides; Evaluating the Potential for Groundwater Contamination
+Restricted Use Pesticides; Special Local Need —24(c) Registrations in North Carolina; The Safe Use of Pesticides; Evaluating the Potential for Groundwater Contamination

 Introduction; Types of Equipment; Cleaning Equipment; Calibrating Chemical Application Equipment; Useful Tables and Data

 Apple Spray Program; Blueberry Management Program; Caneberry Management Program; Bunch Grape Insect Management; Bunch Grape Disease Management; Muscadine Disease Management Program; Muscadine Insect Management; Peach and Nectarine Spray Guide; Nematode Control on Peaches; Commerical Pecan Insect Control; Commerical Pecan Insect and Disease Spray Guide; Pecan Disease Control; Strawberry Disease Control; Strawberry Insect Management

 Chemical Weed Control in Field Corn; Cotton; Peanuts; Sorghum; Soybeans; Sunflowers; Tobacco; and Wheat, Barley, Oats, Rye, and Triticale

-Chemical Weed Control in Clary Sage; Small Fruit Crops; Hay Crops and Pastures; Lawns and Turf; Ornamentals; Vegetable Crops; and Forest Stands
+Chemical Weed Control in Clary Sage; Small Fruit Crops; Tree Fruit Crops; Hay Crops and Pastures; Lawns and Turf; Ornamentals; Vegetable Crops; and Forest Stands

-Forest Site Preparation, Stand Conversion, Timber Stand Improvement; Aquatic Weed Control; Biological Control of Aquatic Weeds with Triploid Grass Carp; Chemical Control of Aquatic Plants; Pond Dyes; Chemical Control of Specific Weeds; and Woody Plants
+Forest Site Preparation, Stand Conversion, Timber Stand Improvement; Aquatic Weed Control; Chemical Control of Specific Weeds; and Woody Plants

 Total Vegetation Control on Noncropland